For High School Seniors

 All incoming UAlbany first-year students are eligible to apply for admission to The Honors College.
 About 125 incoming first-year students are admitted to The Honors College each year (about 5% of the university's entering class).
 Students must be accepted as incoming first-year students at UAlbany before they can apply to The Honors College.

 Applications are accepted from February 1 through April 1.
-As noted below, a URL for the application website will be posted on this page around February 1.
 Applications received by March 1 will be reviewed by the honors admissions committee on March 8; applications received by April 1 will be reviewed on April 8.
 Applications received after April 1 will be reviewed if space remains in The Honors College.
 Applicants will be notified within a week of the review of their application.

 There is no benefit to submitting an application soon after the February 1 opening of the application process.
 A well-crafted application submitted later in February will receive a more positive review than a hastily prepared application sent early in February.
 There may be some advantage to submitting an application by March 1.
 The review of applications submitted between March 1 and April 1 will be influenced to some extent by the number of places remaining in The Honors College after the March 8 review.